magdalenabulacinski-cell/magdalenabulacinski.github.io/index.md

   <p class="about-text">
     Write a short introduction about yourself here.

-    A 3rd year Geophysics student at The University of Toronto, and what kind of opportunities you're looking for.
+    I'm a 3rd year Geophysics student at The University of Toronto looking for opportunities to collaborate on geophysical and GIS projects.

-    This section is a chance to give visitors a quick idea of who you are beyond your resume.
+    On the weekends, I enjoy exploring a robust wilderness or the concrete jungle of Toronto with friends or family.
+When alone, I get tangled in a book.

+    Right now I am reading: Christine by Stephen King
   </p>

 </section>